Share Post:

 It isn’t enough to generate lots of meetings and then say conversion rates are down because of a poor sales effort.
 You must have a meaningful qualifying process to avoid selling people things they don’t want and can’t use.
 Further, unregulated lead quality will also skew your performance evaluation down the line.

-You must qualify sales leads, and that starts with developing your ideal customer profile.
+You must qualify sales leads to improve sales performance, and that starts with developing your ideal customer profile.
 Define and identify the common attributes of the type of customer you seek to attract and which you have the resources to handle.
 Look for these seven characteristics in prospects:

 • Ready: They have an urgent problem to be solved, or an opportunity they don’t want to miss.